mirague/webhallen-supply-drop/README.md

 # Webhallen Supply Drop opener
-Simple script to open the weekly supply drop.
-Sends a push notification using [Pushover](https://pushover.net/api) when a supply drop is opened or a fatal error occurs.
+Simple Node script to open your weekly supply drop, so you don't have to!
+Sends a push notification when a supply drop is opened or a fatal error occurs.
 You could have this run every week on a Raspberry Pi with a CRON job.

 ## Quick start
 1. `cp .env.template .env`